 Since it is possible that individuals may not have all their health encounters within the VHA, (especially older veterans who are also covered by Medicare), the CDW data will be supplemented with data from CMS as a subgroup analysis, linking Medicare administrative claims data at the patient level to ensure a more comprehensive evaluation of the care an individual receives.
-Medicare data will include eligibility files and claims for services received in the inpatient and outpatient setting, as well as skilled nursing facilities, hospice, and home health agencies, and will cover the US primarily among those 65 years of age and older.
+Medicare data will include eligibility files and claims for Fee-For-Service (FFS) billable healthcare services received in the IP and OP setting, as well as skilled nursing facility (SNF), hospice, and home health agencies, and will cover the US primarily among those 65 years of age and older.
+Medicare FFS claims data are comprised of six different types of data files, with a unique identifier for each beneficiary, allowing linkage across all data files.
+Below is a summary of the different datasets: